leuchtetgruen/baseviewcontroller.js/docs/baseviewcontroller.md

 This property describes where the template that should be rendered when the `render()` function is called should be rendered can be found.This only works when you don't override the `render` function yourself.

+###url or url()
+This property or function describes the URL that should be shown in the navigation bar for this view controller.
+This only works if you implement this property or function and if you have a router object named `appRouter` in your global (that is `window` scope).

 ###transition

 This property describes what animation to use when transitioning from one screen to another.
 If you want to use these transitions you should add the `screen` CSS class to the view-elements that form your screens.
 The following transitions are included: